liuj-42/iit/not website/quiz/quiz2/README.txt

 	I also created the mockup before I added jQuery to the site, so my future planned next steps were what I added with jQuery.

 	For question 5a, I assumed that I only needed to provide 3 combined examples of URIs and URLs.

+	In my iit directory, I have 2 subfolders - website, and not website.
+They are pretty self-explnatory.
+Everything inside the website subfolder pertains to the website, while everything in the not website folder is not used in the website - things like case studies and quizzes.

+Not sure if this is necessary or not, but here is the link to my (updated) website - https://afsws.rpi.edu/AFS/home/94/liuj42/public_html/lab%203/iit/